 8 Import Data

-- Copy-paste for quick import of simply-structured data (mostly useful for adding data to worksheets).
+- Copy-paste for quick import of simply-structured data (mostly useful for quickly adding data to worksheets).

-- If you work with SQL databases, you can use Origin's SQL Editor interface to create connection strings and SQL queries.
+- If you work with SQL databases, you can use Origin's Database Connector and SQL Editor interface to create connection strings and SQL queries.

 A Note to Upgrade Users

-Longtime Origin users who are upgrading from older versions should note that import functions were recently moved from the File menu to a new Data menu.
-The menu reorganization should not affect any of your previously-saved Themes or import filters.
-Your familiar import routines are now found under Data: Import From File.
+Longtime Origin users who are upgrading from older versions should note that import routines have moved from the File menu to a new Data menu.
+Here, you will also find Origin's newest data-import tool: Data Connectors.

 - HTML Table